 Initially these will build from Foundation skills outlined in the Foundation curriculum commonly agreed.
-For surgery in general a series of potential DOPS is described in ISCP including some specific to T & O.
+For surgery in general, a series of potential DOPS is described in ISCP including some specific to T & O.

 The concept is simply that commonly performed straightforward procedures will be observed in the operating room and clinic or ward settings.
 This could include suturing, applying a cast, injecting a joint for example plus other techniques not encountered in foundation years but relevant to surgery.
+Casting for T&O surgeons is a vital skill and appropriate DOPS can be an effective way to drive learning and monitor performance.